MikeTheMichaelS/Synth-Sense/README.md

 - Axios: 9.3.1

 How to run:
+* Clone the repo
+* Setup dependencies
     * run "npm install" in ./frontend
+* Start the backend process
     * run "uvicorn main:app --reload" in ./backend
+* Start the frontend process
     * run "npm start" in ./frontend
+* Open browser and enter "http://localhost:3000"